delight-dev/delight-dev.github.io/Tutorials/Designer.md

 The designer requires the TextMeshPro module to be activated in the project:

-1. Download and import the latest TextMeshPro package into your project.
+1. Import the latest TextMeshPro package into your project.
+You can do this through the package manager.

 2. Open Content/Config.txt and add the TextMeshPro module: